 The short straight after Turn 10 goes downhill, then back up into Turns 11 and 12.
 It is a passing zone for all groups: initially on the left, then on the right.
-Student drivers generally find it easier to give the pass signal on the right, as they cross to track left.
+Student drivers generally find it easier to

 Turns 11 and 12 (Oaktree)